opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-cluster-state.md

 ## Limitations

+The remote cluster state feature has the following limitations:
-- Currently, only index metadata is supported for upload and restore from remote store.
+- As of OpenSearch 2.10, only index metadata can uploaded and restored from remote-backed storage.
 - Unsafe bootstrap script cannot be run when remote cluster state is enabled.
 In case a majority of cluster-manager nodes are lost and the cluster goes down, the user needs to replace any remaining cluster-manager nodes and seed the nodes again for bootstrapping a new cluster.
-- Remote cluster state cannot be enabled without remote store being configured
+- The remote cluster state cannot be enabled without first configuring remote-backed storage.